-This risotto smells like fall.
-The porcini mushrooms and parmesan lend it a divine taste.
+This creamy porcini risotto smells like fall.
+Mushrooms and parmesan lend it a divine taste, while milk instead of cream makes it lighter.

 This is a comfort food.
-Yes, it has neither meat nor bacon, BUT it’s one of the best dishes out there.
+Yes, this lighter but creamy porcini mushroom risotto has neither meat nor bacon, BUT it’s one of the best dishes out there.
 The thing that makes all the difference is the porcini mushrooms.
 Not only they shine through this recipe, but in a magical way they transfer their taste to the rest of the mushrooms making them tastier.
 In my opinion, this dish doesn’t need a lot of herbs or spices, because I don’t want them to overshadow the taste of the porcini.
 Only some dried thyme and freshly grated pepper is used, which pair really well and compliment the flavor of mushrooms.

 As for most of the good things in life, you should have a little patience if you want to make this recipe… meaning that you’ll have to be over the stove for the entire cooking time (OK, you can leave it for a minute and